Terms and Conditions

 2.14.
 We aim to commence delivery of your Newspaper within 2 business days (UK), 7-10 business days (Eurozone) or 10-12 business days (United States) of your Subscription commencing.
 Delivery times for other regions will be confirmed separately.

 2.15.
-If you do not receive your Newspaper on the expected delivery date, please contact us within 7 days and we may arrange an extension or credit for that delivery (excluding Trial Subscriptions).
+If you do not receive your Newspaper on the expected delivery date, please contact us within 7 days and we may arrange an extension or credit for that delivery (excluding Trial Subscriptions of 4 weeks or fewer).

 2.16.
 If you wish to change your address for home delivery then please contact us at least 10 days' before the date on which you wish your change of address to take effect.
 If we are not able to provide you with a home delivery service to your new address then: